 A course of lectures, seminars and clinical sessions teach the student a system of diagnosis of dental and oral disease.
 Emphasis is placed on methods of history taking, examination, patient evaluation and management as well as treatment planning, with special attention to the medically compromised patient.
-This course starts during the second year post-examination period and continues to the end of Third Year.
+This course begins in the winter term of second year, and continues to the end of Third Year.